Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 )
 ```

-When using `insert_at!`, we have to take care ourselfs that no two widgets overlap.
+When using `insert_at!`, we have to make sure that no two widgets overlap.

 For a less manual way of arranging widgets, we can insert a widget next to another widget already in the grid using [`insert_next_to!`](@ref), which takes an argument of type [`RelativePosition`](@ref) in order to specify whether we want to insert the new widget above, below, left of, or right of the widget already inside the grid: